-View the Karrakatta Cemetery Brochure.
-For an overview of the Cemetery Renewal Program at Karrakatta Cemetery please click here.
+View Karrakatta Cemetery Facilities brochure For an overview of the Cemetery Renewal Program at Karrakatta Cemetery please click here.

 Karrakatta Cemetery first opened for burials in 1899.
 This historic cemetery is the final resting place of many thousands of Western Australians.
 Monuments and headstones bear many famous names including those of university founders, writers and historians, state premiers and other auspicious individuals.

 The cemetery is centrally located just seven kilometres west of Perth city centre and is easily accessible by car or train.

 Stately stands of cypress trees – a hallmark of Karrakatta – flank the main driveway off Railway Road and preside over beautiful garden areas in the historic heart of the cemetery.

 The Metropolitan Cemeteries Board is committed to maintaining its cemeteries and memorial gardens to a high standard.